ethereum/ERCs/ERCS/erc-XXXX.md

 Attested public keys are necessary for the chain of trust to be established.
 Since this is traditionally done via DNS certificates, we propose the addition of a DNS record containing the public keys.
-This is similar to DKIM, but the use of the configuration file provides more flexibility for future improvements, and support for multiple algorithm and key pairs.
+This is similar to DKIM, but the use of a manifest file provides more flexibility for future improvements, as well as support for multiple algorithm and key pairs.

 Similarly to standard JWT practices, the wallet could eagerly cache dapp keys.
 However, in the absence of a revocation mechanism, a compromised key could still be used until caches have expired.